Vladar4/itdr/README.md

 * Swashbuckler: now includes unarmed attacks
 * Thaumaturge: failing a roll affects only a single Gift
 * Clarified descriptions for Gunslinger, Criminal, and Hunter
-* Equimpent: clarified, reformatted, and rearranged the section
+* Equipment: clarified, reformatted, and rearranged the section
 * Property: expanded the list and adjusted the prices

 #### Part 2